HaydenS3/mergematrix/notes.md

 ### Install

-For ulab: `./build.sh 3`.
+- For ulab: `./build.sh 3`.
 Builds ulab for 3 dimensioned arrays.
+- Had to replace all `STATIC` with `static` to compile.
+See [this](https://github.com/micropython/micropython/wiki/Build-Troubleshooting)

 ### Stats